 There are many types of mortgages available for self-employed individuals without accounts:

-Income-Based Mortgages: Some lenders offer income-based mortgages, where they will assess your income through other documents like bank statements, contracts, and invoices.
+Income-based mortgages - Some lenders offer income-based mortgages, where they will assess your income through other documents like bank statements, contracts, and invoices.
 These types of mortgages may have slightly higher interest rates but can be a good option for those who can show regular income.

-Guarantor Mortgages: If you're unable to provide sufficient evidence of your income, you may want to consider a guarantor mortgage.
+Guarantor mortgages - If you're unable to provide sufficient evidence of your income, you may want to consider a guarantor mortgage.
 This allows a family member or friend to act as a guarantor for the mortgage, securing the loan with their financial resources.

-Adverse Credit Mortgages: If you have a poor credit history or no accounts, some lenders may offer adverse credit mortgages.
+Adverse credit mortgages - If you have a poor credit history or no accounts, some lenders may offer adverse credit mortgages.
 These mortgages are designed for individuals who don’t meet traditional lending criteria.

-So now that you know that it is possible to get a mortgage as a self-employed individual without traditional accounts, why not start working with our specialists to improve your chances of getting a loan!
 If you’re self-employed without accounts, it’s important to work closely with a professional to explore your options to make sure you find a mortgage that suits your financial situation.
-Ready to get started?
-Reach out to Bell Financial Solutions today to discuss your options and take the first step towards securing your home.
+So, if you want to get started, reach out to Bell Financial Solutions today to discuss your options and take the first step towards securing your home.